Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: PM Images, Getty Images

 Digging is a natural activity for dogs, and as long as they are digging somewhere safe and in material that isn’t dangerous, you can let them dig.
-You should also ensure that they won’t dig under a perimeter and escape.
-On the other hand, if your dog is digging carpet or furniture, you shouldn’t let them because it will cause damage and they will think this is acceptable behavior.
+You should also ensure they won’t dig under a perimeter and escape.
+On the other hand, if your dog is digging carpet or furniture, you shouldn’t let them because it will cause damage, and they will think it is acceptable behavior.

 Is Digging Good Mental Stimulation for Dogs?

-For some dogs, digging is great fun and offers mental stimulation.
-Although it can also be a sign that your dog isn’t getting enough mental stimulation.
-It provides some physical activity, too, so if you do have a corner of the garden you can give over as a digging spot, your digging dog will surely appreciate it.
+For some dogs, digging is great fun and provides mental stimulation.
+However, it can also be a sign that your dog isn’t getting enough mental stimulation.
+It provides some physical activity, too, so if you have a corner of the yard you can give over as a digging spot, your digging dog will surely appreciate it.

 Do Dogs Dig When Bored?

 There are various reasons why a dog might dig, and boredom is one such reason.
-If they’re digging outside in a safe area, it can be a good way to keep your dog entertained, as long as you don’t mind the muddy pawprints that will find their way into the house.
-But you should also look for other ways to entertain your active pup.
+If your dog is digging outside in a safe area, it can be a good way to keep your dog entertained, as long as you don’t mind the muddy pawprints that will find their way into the house.
+However, you should also look for other ways to entertain your active pup.

 dogster face divider